History and Future

 Since its founding, NDIGD has proven to be an impactful new addition to the Notre Dame family of international-focused units.
 The Initiative helped grow the University’s research portfolio with the U.S. Agency for International Development (USAID) from no active USAID grants in 2012 to over 16 in 2017.
 By 2015, NDIGD was a part of approximately half of all of the University's grants and contracts related to international development.

 NDIGD has also successfully helped connect the University with new partners and strengthen ties with existing partners.
 The Initiative has helped develop 10 private sector partnerships to provide research and education and help improve lives in developing countries, including partnerships with Accenture, HP, IBM Corporation, Coca-Cola, Verizon, GE, Bisk Education, Capsim, VWR, and Lenovo.
 Additionally, NDIGD was awarded the first-ever research grants to the University from numerous organizations, including the Millennium Challenge Corporation, Blue Planet Network, Project Concern International, International Justice Mission, FHI360, and others.

 In 2017, NDIGD officially became one of seven centers and institutes to join Notre Dame's new Keough School of Global Affairs, the first new college or school at the University in a century.
 NDIGD relocated from its original home on the ninth floor of Grace Hall to the third floor of the newly built Jenkins Nanovic Halls, much closer to the heart of campus.
 The fall semester of 2017 marked the first time in NDIGD’s history that the University of Notre Dame was able to count full-time, NDIGD affiliated faculty among its ranks.

-In 2018, NDIGD's leadership began a five-year strategic planning process designed to shape the future of NDIGD through 2023 and beyond.
-The final strategic plan will be shared in mid-2018.
+In 2018, NDIGD's leadership began a five-year strategic planning process designed to shape the future of NDIGD through 2024 and beyond.
+The final strategic plan will be shared in late 2018.